hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 ---
 ## Introduction

 Let’s face it, digging through the legal maze of Terms of Service agreements isn’t exactly anyone’s idea of fun.
 For my Gen AI Intensive Course project, I originally planned to dive into sports data analysis with Gemini, imagining summaries of exciting basketball or baseball games.
-But I hit a roadblock when I realized the legal wording in my chosen data source's Terms of Service was so complicated, I couldn't tell if using the data for machine learning was even allowed.That frustration got me thinking about a bigger issue, which is how difficult legal documents can be to understand.
-And that’s what sparked the idea for my capstone project, a Terms of Service translator powered by Gen AI.
+But I hit a roadblock when I realized the legal wording in my chosen data source's Terms of Service was so complicated, I couldn't tell if using the data for machine learning was even allowed.
+That frustration got me thinking about a bigger issue, which is how difficult legal documents can be to understand.
+And that’s what sparked the idea for my capstone project, **a Terms of Service translator powered by Gen AI**.
 My goal is to turn confusing legal jargon into clear, casual English and to show how the tools and techniques I’ve learned can be put to good use.

 ## My Approach